includeos/includeos.org/_src/_posts/2018-08-22-performance.md

 categories: [performance, guest post]
 hero: /assets/img/posts/cheetah-425468_640.jpg
 author-image: /assets/img/authors/tobias.jpg
-summary: "A performance analysis of IncludeOS' firewalling capabilites"
+summary: "A performance analysis of IncludeOS' firewalling capabilites compared with Linux Netfilter and NFTables."
 ---

 IncludeOS is a novel operating system.
 As opposed to the traditional way of having applications interact with the operating system through system calls the application itself gets operating system functionality made available to it as function calls.
 So, one could say that there is no longer an operating system running beneath the application.
 The application *is* the operating system.